The Ultimate South African Christmas Shopping List

 Quality Street Sweets

-Stuff a handful in your pocket and when your family asks, “what happened to all the Quality Street Sweets?” – wipe all the chocolaty evidence off your coated hands and face.
+Stuff a handful in your pocket; if your family asks ‘what happened to all the Quality Street Sweets?’, wipe the chocolaty evidence off your hands and face.

 UltraMel Custard

-Squeeze till the very last drop and if you’re fresh out of custard, cut the bottle open and scoop every little bit – we don’t waste in this household!
+Squeeze ’til the very last drop; if you’re fresh out of custard, cut the bottle open and scoop every little bit – we don’t waste in this household!

 Vanilla Ice Cream